RoSk0/openstackclient-container/README.md

   - check for the existence of a valid openrc file using the naming style '*-openrc.sh', located in the directory ${HOME}/.openrc.
   - prompt the user to supply valid OpenStack cloud username and password
 - once the user is authenticated via supplied credentials it will provide a list of valid cloud projects and cloud regions for the user to select from.

+  __NOTE:__ if the user is prompted to provide their credentials these details, along with the initial choice of cloud region and cloud project, will be stored in local configuration files in plaint text.

 #### Launcher configuration